RowanTamer23/SizeChanger/README.md

-# rowanrasid
+# SizeChanger

-A new Flutter project.
+A new Flutter project that takes a photo and uploads to firebase then changes the size of it

 ## Getting Started